peter-murray/node-hue-api/README.md

 For a list of changes, please refer to the change log;
 [Changes](Changelog.md)

-Please note that a number of breaking changes have occurred in moving from version 0.1.x to 0.2.x, but these were necessary to provide more consistency in the API and to ensure that moving forward the library will be able to better adjust to changes in the firmware of the Phillips Hue Bridge.

 ## Work In Progress
 There is still some work to be done around completing the ability to define schedules in a better way that properly